I run a regular writing retreat at the magical Ballyvaloo Retreat Centre in Co. Wexford. The next one will run 25th to 29th May 2026.

 Do I need to do anything in advance?

-I will also issue some short reading to be done before the week starts – this is to give us a shared starting point for discussions about structure, plot, characterisation, etc.
+I’ll meet with every attendee on Zoom in the run-up to the course.
+I will also issue some short reading to be done before the week starts – this is to give us a shared starting point for discussions about structure, plot, characterisation, etc. Some workshop reading will also be shared in advance of the week.

 Will I get any feedback on my writing?